-Whenever an inventor refuses to execute an application for patent, or cannot be found or reached after diligent effort, a person to whom the inventor has assigned or agreed in writing to assign the invention or who otherwise shows sufficient proprietary interest in the matter justifying such action, may make application for patent on behalf of and as agent for the inventor on proof of the pertinent facts and a showing that such action is necessary to prescrive the rights of the parties or to prevent irreparable damage; and the Commissioner may grant a patent to such inventor upon such notice to him as the Commissioner deems sufficient, and on compliance with such regulations as he prescribes.
+Whenever an inventor refuses to execute an application for patent, or cannot be found or reached after diligent effort, a person to whom the inventor has assigned or agreed in writing to assign the invention or who otherwise shows sufficient proprietary interest in the matter justifying such action, may make application for patent on behalf of and as agent for the inventor on proof of the pertinent facts and a showing that such action is necessary to preserve the rights of the parties or to prevent irreparable damage; and the Commissioner may grant a patent to such inventor upon such notice to him as the Commissioner deems sufficient, and on compliance with such regulations as he prescribes.

-Application papers submitted pursuant to >37 CFR< 1.47 are forwarded by the Application Division to the Office of the \>Assistant Commissioner for Patents< for determination whether the papers are proper, complete, and acceptable under >37 CFR< 1.47.
+Application papers submitted pursuant to 37 CFR 1.47 are forwarded by the Application Division to the Office of >Special Program Examination for determination whether the papers are proper, complete, and acceptable under 37 CFR 1.47.

-A bona fide attempt must be made to comply with the provisions of >37 CFR< 1.47 at the time application papers are first submitted.
-If the application papers, and evidence submitted with the application papers, are not found acceptable, the >37 CFR< 1.47 applicant will be notified by the Office of the \>Assistant Commissioner for Patents< of the reasons why the papers are not acceptable.
-The >37 CFR< 1.47 applicant may request reconsideration and file supplemental evidence in a case where a Bona fide attempt was made to comply with >37 CFR< 1.47 from the outset.
+A bona fide attempt must be made to comply with the provisions of 37 CFR 1.47 at the time >the oath or declaration is< first submitted.
+If the >oath or declaration<, and evidence submitted with the >oath or declaration<, are not found acceptable, the 37 CFR 1.47 applicant will be notified by the Office of >Special Program Examination< of the reasons why the papers are not acceptable.
+The 37 CFR 1.47 applicant may request reconsideration and file supplemental evidence in a case where a >bona< fide attempt was made to comply with 37 CFR 1.47 from the outset.

-409.03(a) At Least One Joint Inventor Available [R-11]
+409.03(a) At Least One Joint Inventor Available [R-15]

 37 CFR 1.47(a) and 35 U.S.C.
-116, second paragraph, >requires all available joint inventors<\\ to file an application "on behalf of">themselves and on behalf of<\\ a joint inventor who "cannot be found or reached after diligent effort" or who refuses to "join in an application".
-The person making application pursuant to >37 CFR< 1.47(a) is referred to as a "§ 1.47 (a) applicant."
+116, second paragraph, requires all available joint inventors to file an application "on behalf of" themselves and on behalf of a joint inventor who "cannot be found or reached after diligent effort" or who refuses to "join in an application".

 In addition to other requirements of law (35 U.S.C.
-111 and 115), an application deposited in the Patent and Trademark Office pursuant to >37 CFR< 1.47(a) must meet the following requirements:
+111 and 115), an application deposited in the Patent and Trademark Office pursuant to 37 CFR 1.47(a) must meet the following requirements:

-- (1) the § 1.47(a) applicant must (i) make oath or declaration on his or her own behalf as required by >37 CFR< § 1.63 or § 1.175 (see >MPEP< §§ 602, 605.01 and 1401.08) and (ii) make oath or declaration on behalf of the >non-signing<\ joint inventor as required by >37 CFR< § 1.64. - (2) The application must be accompanied by proof that the >non-signing<\ inventor (i) cannot be found or reached after diligent effort or (ii) refuses to execute the application papers.
-See >MPEP< § 409.03(d). - (3) The last known address of the >non-signing<\ joint inventor must be stated.
-See >MPEP< § 409.03(e).
+(1) >All the available joint inventors< must (i) make oath or declaration on >their< own behalf as required by 37 CFR 1.63 or 1.175 (see MPEP § 602,>§<605.01 and>§<1401.08) and (ii) make oath or declaration on behalf of the non-signing joint inventor as required by 37 CFR 1.64.

+- (2) The application must be accompanied by proof that the non-signing inventor (i) cannot be found or reached after diligent effort or (ii) refuses to execute the application papers.
+See MPEP § 409.03(d). - (3) The last known address of the non-signing joint inventor must be stated.
+See MPEP § 409.03(e).

-409.03(b) No Inventor Available [R-11]
+409.03(b) No Inventor Available [R-15]

->Filing under< 37 CFR 1.47(b) and 35 U.S.C.
-118 >is permitted only where no inventor is available to make application and allows<\ a "person" with a demonstrated proprietary interest to make application "on behalf of and as agent for" an inventor who "cannot be found or reached after diligent effort" or who refuses to sign the application oath or declaration.
+Filing under 37 CFR 1.47(b) and 35 U.S.C.
+118 is permitted only where no inventor is available to make application and allows a "person" with a demonstrated proprietary interest to make application "on behalf of and as agent for" an inventor who "cannot be found or reached after diligent effort" or who refuses to sign the application oath or declaration.
 The word "person" has been construed by the Patent and Trademark Office to include juristic entities, such as a corporation.
-The person making application pursuant to >37 CFR < § 1.47(b) is referred to as a "§ 1.47(b) applicant." > Where 37 CFR 1.47(a) is available, application cannot be made under 37 CFR 1.47(b).<
+Where 37 CFR 1.47(a) is available, application cannot be made under 37 CFR 1.47(b).

 In addition to other requirements of law (35 U.S.C.
-111 and 115), an application deposited pursuant to >37 CFR< 1.47(b) must meet the following requirements:
+111 and 115), an application deposited pursuant to 37 CFR 1.47(b) must meet the following requirements: